 • During the shooting of the opening scene at a supermarket, I was stopped by the store manager and had to suavely sell what I was doing in order to persuade him to allow me to continue shooting.
 Luckily, the manager allowed me to continue and even permitted my use of a check-out station conveyor belt for a shot I wanted.

 • The shot of the grill's flames rising high into the air was accomplished using a liberal amount of lighter fluid.
 Getting that shot was nothing short of ecstasy!

-• The making of this short film is recounted in a speech I delivered at a Toastmasters International meeting in 2014.
+• The making of this short film is recounted in a speech I delivered at a Toastmasters at FIU Business meeting in 2014.
 You can find that speech here: